Abb1x/helium/data/readme.md

 - `Vector_new()`Creates a new vector object, returns type `Vector`
 - `object.push_back(void* data, Vector* self)`Appends an element at the end of the vector
 - `object.pop_back(Vector* self)`Removes the last element of the vector
+- `object.remove(int index, Vector* self)`Removes the element that is at the index specified.